 For the estimated 1.5 million Americans who suffer from traumatic brain injuries (TBI) every year, these scenarios are typical of post-TBI struggles.
 Concussions and other forms of TBI can seriously impact lives by generating long-lasting symptoms.
 Fortunately, a neuro-optometrist can provide a crucial component to the healing process with neuro-optometric rehabilitation therapy.

-If you or a loved one has suffered even a mild TBI, call The Vision Therapy Center at Blacksburg Eye Associates to schedule a functional visual evaluation and determine if you can benefit from neuro-optometric rehabilitation therapy.
+If you or a loved one has suffered even a mild TBI, call Blacksburg Eye Associates to schedule a functional visual evaluation and determine if you can benefit from neuro-optometric rehabilitation therapy.

 What Types of Symptoms Follow a Head Injury?

 The brain controls much of what goes on in our bodies, so it’s no surprise that a TBI can produce a wide range of symptoms.
 Below we’ll discuss the most common symptoms and how we can help treat them.

 Approximately 90% of all TBIs result in some degree of visual dysfunction.
 When the eye-brain connection is disrupted, a decrease in visual ability results.
 Some visual difficulties that may follow a TBI include:

 - Convergence insufficiency — the inability of the eyes to focus on a near object